-Working in conjunction with our colleagues in the Department of Pulmonary Medicine, Thoracic Surgery, and Smoking Cessation, we created the first university-based multidisciplinary Early Detection Lung Cancer Screening Program using low-dose technology (LDCT) in the Commonwealth of Virginia.
+Working in conjunction with our colleagues in the Department of Pulmonary Medicine, Thoracic Surgery, and Smoking Cessation, we created the first university-based multidisciplinary Early Detection Lung Cancer Screening Program using low-dose computed tomography (LDCT) technology in the Commonwealth of Virginia.

-Our Lung Screening Program at VCU Health is the first facility in the Commonwealth of Virginia to be designated by the American College of Radiology (ACR) as a Lung Cancer Screening Center and continues to serve as a model for other academic screening programs across the country.
+Our Lung Screening Program at VCU Health was the first facility in the Commonwealth of Virginia to be designated by the American College of Radiology (ACR) as a Lung Cancer Screening Center.
+The Center continues to serve as a model for other academic screening programs across the country.
 As an ACR designated Lung Cancer Screening facility, the VCU Department of Radiology is dedicated to providing high quality screening care and patient safety.

 The National Lung Screening Trial

-The subsequent more recent NELSON trial in 2018 has shown up to a 61% reduction in mortality in high-risk women and 39% mortality reduction in high-risk men undergoing screening with LDCT.
-There are currently 7.6 million eligible current and former heavy smokers in the United States eligible to undergo lung cancer screening.
+The 2018 NELSON trial has shown up to a 61% reduction in mortality in high-risk women.
+The trial also showed a 39% mortality reduction in high-risk men undergoing screening with LDCT.
+There are currently 7.6 million current and former heavy smokers in the United States eligible for a lung cancer screening.

 Patient-centric Early Detection

 Our Early Detection Lung Cancer Screening Program is endorsed by Lung Cancer Alliance as a screening center of excellence.
 In 2016, our program created the first Patient-Centric Model for shared decision making, LDCT screening, consultation and smoking cessation in Virginia.
 This particular screening program also serves as a critical point of entry for new as well as existing VCU patients to be evaluated by one or more clinical disciplines.

 Early Detection Lung Cancer Screening Program

-The Early Detection Lung Cancer Program has detected unsuspected coronary disease resulting in cardiac referrals and surgeries; unsuspected lung diseases besides lung cancer resulting in need for referral and treatment by pulmonary medicine, thyroid lesions requiring treatment by an endocrinologist, renal lesions in need of treatment by an urologist, etc. Since its inception, over 1,000 baseline screens and follow-up studies have been performed on these high-risks patients.
+The Early Detection Lung Cancer Program has detected unsuspected coronary disease resulting in cardiac referrals and surgeries; unsuspected lung diseases besides lung cancer resulting in need for referral and treatment by pulmonary medicine, thyroid lesions requiring treatment by an endocrinologist, renal lesions in need of treatment by an urologist, etc. Since the founding of the program, over 1,000 baseline screens and follow-up studies have been performed on these high-risks patients.
 To date, we have detected 23 otherwise unsuspected lung cancers.

 Mark S. Parker, M.D., FACR